-Ladies with oval faces will have forehead that is only a tiny bit wider than their curved chin—picture an egg placed upside down.
-Your face is similar to an oblong face, but with a softer chin and more curve to the sides of your face.
+People with oval faces will have foreheads that are only a tiny bit wider than their curved chin—picture an egg placed upside down.
+It's similar to an oblong face but with a softer chin and more curve to the sides of the face.

 Celebs with your face shape: Kelly Rowland, Olivia Munn, Kerry Washington, Blake Lively

-Click here to find out how to apply blush for your face shape!
+Next up: how to apply blush for your face shape.